itsfarhanabidi/TESTUBE.ai/WebApp/README.md

    - When the correct patient ID is given, information like Registration Details, Test Details, Treatment Details and Contact Tracing Details can be viewed.

 8) Edit Patient Records:
+   - This page helps in editing Patient information because with the passage of time, some of the details demand editing so as to update the information timely.
+   - The records that can be edited are Patient Details, Test results, Comorbidity information and Contact information.

+9) Data Analysis Report:
+   - This is a real time application innovated by TESTUBE.ai.
+The doctor will be able to download a complete analysis of all the patients stored in the database across the            country.
+   - The module will draw insights and analyse data from fields like Gender, Age, Occupation, State, Demographics, Economic status and Medical History.
+   - The report is generated using libraries like Pandas, MatplotLib, Seabrone and Fpdf.
+   - The module will perform real time data analysis and generates a pdf titled **NATIONAL TUBERCULOSIS REPORT**.

+10) Drug Administration and Control: